argosnothing/niri-scratchpad/README.md

 # Dynamic Niri Scratchpad

-Dynamically assign windows as scratchpads against numerical register.
+Dynamically assign windows as scratchpads against a numerical register.

 The program will also manage windows that have been deleted since running the command last.
 If you invoke `niri-scratchpad create 1` and register 1 has been deleted since last excution, it will bind the currently focused window to that register instead as a scratchpad.